Arun-g03/Arun-g03/README.md

 # Welcome to my GitHub profile!

-🎓 I'm a Computer Science undergrad
+🎓 I'm a Bachelor of Computer Science Graduate

 🎮 Currently working on: